 Chipola is respected among post-secondary institutions in Florida because of the success of its students.
-Shown below are highlights of success on a variety of indicators.
+Below are highlights of success on a variety of indicators.
 Similar results have been achieved by Chipola each year since the identification of the college's expected outcomes.

 - Florida Bright Futures Scholars: State reports have ranked Chipola among the top performing Florida colleges for the high percentage of its students receiving the Florida Bright Futures Scholarship.
 Many of these students will transfer to professional schools in medicine, law, pharmacy, engineering, and business, but the fact that so many of these scholars receive their general education at Chipola speaks well for the college's reputation for high standards and quality instruction. - Outstanding Instruction at All Levels: There are many other indicators of instructional quality.
-State accountability reports consistently rank Chipola among the top colleges in Florida on reports of GPAs among transfers to state universities.
-Licensure passing rates and job placement rates are consistently above 90%.
-The grade point average of Chipola's AA graduates who transferred three years ago to the State University System (all universities/all students) was 3.08, sixth among the 28 colleges in the Florida College System. - CAAP Performance: Chipola's graduating sophomores consistently exceed the national mean for public two-year college sophomores on every test and subtest of the Collegiate Assessment of Academic Proficiency Exam (CAAP). - Chipola Honors Program: The Chipola Honors Program is a member of the National Collegiate Honors Council.
-The Honors Program at Chipola offers weekly seminars for the brightest and best students from Chipola's five-county district.
-Teachers of honors classes guide students through research projects, beyond the regular course requirements.
+State accountability reports consistently rank Chipola among the top colleges in Florida on reports of GPAs of transfers to state universities.
+Licensure passing rates and job placement rates in many programs are consistently above 90%. - CAAP Performance: Chipola's graduating sophomores consistently exceed the national mean for public two-year college sophomores on every test and subtest of the Collegiate Assessment of Academic Proficiency Exam (CAAP). - Chipola Honors Program: The Chipola Honors Program is a member of the National Collegiate Honors Council.
+The Honors Program offers weekly seminars for the brightest and best students from Chipola's five-county district.
+Teachers of honors classes guide students through research projects beyond the regular course requirements.
 Honors students often serve as tutors in the Academic Center for Excellence (ACE).